 The Program Learning Outcomes of Religious Education focus on knowing, doing, and becoming:

-Knowledge—Basic knowledge and understanding of the scripture, doctrine, and history of The Church of Jesus Christ of Latter-day Saints
+Know—Basic knowledge and understanding of the scripture, doctrine, and history of The Church of Jesus Christ of Latter-day Saints

-Analysis—Analyze and interpret Church scripture, doctrine and history
+Analyze—Ability to analyze and interpret Church scripture, doctrine and history

-Application—Use Church scripture, doctrine and history in problem-solving and life application tasks
+Apply—Ability to use Church scripture, doctrine and history in problem-solving and life application tasks

 Become—Deepened discipleship and conversion